National Surface Transportation Policy and Revenue Study Commission: Commission Activities

 The Commission held an intensive consultation to learn about the issues facing the nation’s transportation system.
 A 77-member blue-ribbon panel of transportation experts was established, to provide the Commission with recommendations and additional insight.
 This panel included experts from different levels of government, the private sector, and research and academic institutions.

 The Commission held field hearings in ten cities: Dallas, Portland, Memphis, New York City, Las Vegas, Los Angeles, Atlanta, Washington, D.C., Minneapolis, and Chicago.
 During these hearings, 231 witnesses testified on a wide range of topics covering all forms of surface transportation.
 The hearings often included tours of facilities, or discussion of issues unique to those parts of the country.
 Several of these field hearings were co-sponsored by major transportation industry groups.

 The Commission met 12 times during the course of its operations, both in public and in executive session in Washington, D.C., and heard from 62 expert witnesses during these sessions.
 Individual Commissioners regularly participated in conferences and meetings to solicit input from key transportation stakeholders, and provided interviews and editorial columns to newspapers.

-The Commission also developed a public Web site that included testimony from the field hearings and public sessions, as well as key information about the Commission’s work.
+The Commission also developed that included testimony from the field hearings and public sessions, as well as key information about the Commission’s work.